 Section 325.15 also provides the process for a coroner to select compensation under the pay schedule for "Coroners Without a Private Practice."
 A coroner in a county with a population of 175,001 or more must elect to engage or not to engage in the private practice of medicine before the commencement of each new term of office.
-A coroner in such a county who engages in the private practice of medicine but who intends not to engage in the private practice practice of medicine but who intends not to engage in the private county commissioners before taking office again.
+A coroner in such a county who engages in the private practice of medicine but who intends not to engage in the private practice of medicine during the coroner's next term of office must notify the board of county commissioners before taking office again.